dewaka/dewaka.github.io/_posts/2020-10-02-fountain-pens.md

 Although I do not collect fountain pens as a hobby, I have bought more than a few fountain pens over the years.
-I try not to buy fountain pens which I would think twise to ink up and use on a daily basis.
+I try not to buy fountain pens which I would think twice to ink up and use on a daily basis.
 This heuristic has helped me curb my enthusiasm for spending a lots of money on really expensive pens!

 Following are some of my favourite fountain pens[^affiliate-links] which are